microsoft/MicroHack/CONTRIBUTING.md

 * \04-Microsoft-365
 * \99-MicroHack-Template

 Within these folders, you'll find the MicroHacks and the Markdown files used for the content.
-Each of these folders also contains an `\images` folder that references the images (such as screenshots) used in the topics.
-The `\iac` folder includes necessary deploymemt files (ARM, Bicep, Terraform).
+Each of these folders also contains an `\images` folder that references the images (such as screenshots) used in the MicroHacks.
+The `\iac` folder includes necessary deployment files (ARM, Bicep, Terraform).

 ### Branches